Taught course

 Course content

-You will benefit from studying in small, locally based groups while collaborating remotely with other student teachers and tutors across the university’s network of colleges.
+You will benefit from studying in small, locally based groups while collaborating remotely with other student teachers and tutors across the university’s network of centres.
 The programme overlaps significantly with the PGDE Secondary to offer a cross-sector perspective.

 Special features